 - Outlining a plan for how to engage aspects of Voices Together (could include selecting a subset of songs to learn first, giving attention to worship structures, working with the projection of visual art, considering how to adapt central practices worship resources, and more)

-- Ongoing support as questions emerge (could include several visits on Sunday mornings, both to observe worship and to give leadership)
+- Ongoing support as questions emerge (could include several visits on Sundays, both to observe worship and to give leadership)

 - Visiting on a Sunday and meeting with pastors, song leaders, and worship committees to get to know the worship culture of the church.

 - Consultation around receiving and adopting Voices Together; identifying specific plans, both short- and long-term, that the congregation can implement.
 Depending on the context, such plans may involve resourcing leaders, identifying a specific core set of songs to learn first, working with the projection of visual art, considering how to adapt central practices worship resources, and more.
 When data is available around congregational core repertoire, this can enhance discussions and planning.

 Those offering consulting services have set their own rates.